bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 Note that we are passing the parsed arguments to the `Job.Runner.startToil` function.
 The other argument that we are passing is the [Job](https://toil.readthedocs.io/en/latest/developing.html#job-basics) that we would like Toil to run.
-In this example, Toil is wrapping the `kmer_dag` function that is discussed in the next section up as a Job.
-The `Job.wrapJobFn` call takes the `kmer_dag` function and all of the arguments that are being passed and serializes them up so they can be run locally or on a remote node.
+In this example, Toil is wrapping the `kmer_dag` function (discussed in the next section) up as a Job.
+The `Job.wrapJobFn` call takes the `kmer_dag` function and all of the arguments that are being passed and serializes them so they can be run locally or on a remote node.
 Additionally, we pass the optional argument `checkpoint=True`.
 This argument indicates that the `kmer_dag` Job function is a "checkpoint" job.
 If a job is a checkpoint job and any of it's children jobs fail, then we are saying that